CSNG-MFF/website/ikv2.md

 Passing of the course requires three components:
 * Active participation
-* Computational neuroscience paper presentation
+* Computational neuroscience paper presentation: [the list](https://e.pcloud.link/publink/show?code=kZ7Pw9ZJFwcSggtmhmcsLkSBz98709VOFMX)
 * Term project (in the form of report): [the assignment](https://e.pcloud.link/publink/show?code=XZwig9Zmegk2qg2tnQex3RaNKYcYpJ0Y3BX)

 The term project will be an assignment, which will involve delivering a report on analysis of a model of mouse primary visual cortex.